tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When placed upon an arm-stump, the withered hand grafts itself on.
 Make a basic attack or at-will attack against a target with fewer hit points than you (you’re aware of which enemies are), targeting PD if your attack would normally target AC.
 If you hit with the attack, it’s a critical hit.
 You also gain a +1 bonus to attack and damage with all attacks that stacks with other magic items.

-_Curse:_ After you use the Hand’s daily power, the Lich King takes control of your body and you are confused (hard save ends 16+).
+_Curse:_ After you use the Hand’s daily power, Vecna takes control of your body and you are confused (hard save ends 16+).
 You are aware during his domination of you.

 **Quirk:** Desires to seek out and attune to the eye.